 How to communicate with people living with physical disabilities

 People living with physical and any form of disability tend to be sensitive in ways people communicate with them.
 It would help much if you were careful when carrying duties and how you interact with them.
-When at the dining table, ensure they can access it efficiently and comfortably.
+To: When at the dining table, ensure they can access it efficiently and comfortably.
 An electric hospital bed would also be good so they’ll feel comfortable, safe, independent – and get a good night’s sleep.

 You can always ask them how you can improve their stay and movements from one place to another and, if possible, ask first before assisting them.
 Experts also recommended never questioning their disability.
 You can ask them how they are faring on and if they are comfortable carrying out specific assignments unassisted.